Kids in masks trick or treating for Halloween

 Every year there are new ghouls and goblins out trick or treating.
 You can help keep your scary monster safe by checking in with these safety tips.

-Health and COVID-19
+Health

 When handing out candy, consider only individually wrapped items and peanut-free options for those who are allergic.
 Also, consider non-food treats like stickers, playing cards, toys, coloring books, and games.
 The teal pumpkin project is a safe way to let children with food allergies know that you are offering non-food treats and peanut-free treats at your home.
 Just display a picture of a teal pumpkin on your porch or driveway.